 My family recently had a wonderful vacation experience combining two great family vacations in one.
 We got to experience a trip to Universal Orlando Resort and our first cruise ever- a 7 Night Western Caribbean Cruise aboard the Freedom of the Seas.
 Thanks to Royal Caribbean International and Universal Orlando Resort for hosting my family on this exciting and relaxing family vacation.
 All opinions expressed are mine.
 I hope you find this insight into a Caribbean cruise useful for your family vacation planning.
 I did a post where I shared what a day at sea aboard a cruise ship is like and now I want to share with you what a day in port can be like.
-Our first stop in the Caribbean was Labadee, Haiti, at the Royal Caribbean private beach.
+Our first port stop in the Caribbean was Labadee, Haiti, at the Royal Caribbean private beach.

 Approaching Labadee, Haiti was really sort of magical.
 It was misty out as I spotted the island and it was mountainous and covered in beautiful greenery.
 I also enjoyed the views of Labadee while we ate breakfast in the WindJammer from level 12 of Freedom of the Seas.

 What cruise ships go to labadee haiti?
 Just Royal Carribean!
 It is has a secluded, private feel.

 Labadee, Haiti is a private beach destination that sits on the north coast of Haiti and its is surrounded by mountain slopes and lush, exotic plants.
 This port is exclusive to Royal Caribbean so it has a special relaxed, almost quaint feel to it.
 There are beautiful beaches to relax on, coral reefs to snorkel over, and a market area with lots of locals selling souvenirs of Haiti.
 Plus there are tons of exciting, optional shore and land excursions in Labadee, Haiti.